dhasterok/LaserMapExplorer/docs/source/filtering.rst

 While placing vertices, press ``z`` to remove the last one or ``Esc`` to abandon the polygon.
 These shortcuts act on the map, so click the map once first to give it keyboard focus.

+Editing a polygon
+^^^^^^^^^^^^^^^^^

+Clicking inside a polygon on the map selects it (its row in the *Polygon Table* follows), and the selected polygon shows its vertices as red handles.
+Three toolbar buttons reshape it:

+- |icon-move-point| *Move Point*: drag a handle to move that vertex.
+Drag from inside the polygon, away from any handle, to move the whole polygon.
+- |icon-add-point| *Add Point*: click on one of the polygon's edges to insert a vertex there.
+- |icon-remove-point| *Remove Point*: click a handle to remove that vertex.
+A polygon always keeps at least three vertices.

+Only one of the three can be active at a time; click the button again, press ``Esc`` or right-click the map to leave the mode.
+The polygon mask and any regions made from the polygon update as soon as an edit is finished.

 To delete polygons, select one or more rows in the *Polygon Table* and either click the Delete button on the tab's toolbar, press ``Delete``, or right-click the selection and choose *Delete Polygon*.
 A polygon selected on the map (click inside it) can also be removed with